 Next season, the CSO observes the 100th anniversary of the Armistice on Nov.
 11, 1918, that ended World War I, often then referred to as “the war to end all wars.”
 This historic moment offers an opportunity for reflection and contemplation of pathways that may lead to a more peaceful future.
 Composers across different musical eras have found compelling ways to honor victims of war and celebrate the triumph of the human spirit through the transformative power of music.
 Accordingly, the CSO’s programming has been titled “A Time for Reflection — a Message of Peace.”
 Several programs will showcase works, with their timeless messages of hope and peace, that remain relevant in a modern world.
 In addition, the CSO has commissioned a new work to commemorate this anniversary.

 “Music is a necessity of the spirit.
 It acts as a balm that allows us to remember, to heal and ultimately to grow,” Muti said.
-Nowhere is this sentiment more apparent than in Verdi’s Requiem, a work that Muti returns to as part of the Armistice anniversary observations in November.
+Nowhere is this sentiment more apparent than in Verdi’s Requiem, a work that Muti returns to Nov.
+8-10 as part of the Armistice anniversary observations that month.
 Joining him and the CSO are the Chicago Symphony Chorus, under the direction of Duain Wolfe, and a roster of distinguished soloists.
 Recognized with two Grammy Awards for the 2010 CSO Resound release of the Verdi Requiem, Muti and company offer the first Symphony Center performances of this landmark work since the live streaming concert on Oct.
 13, 2013, which marked the bicentennial of Verdi’s birth.

 In addition, several subscription concert programs will showcase other significant works that offer a spirit of hope and peace, including Nielsen’s The Inextinguishable Symphony, William Schuman’s Ninth Symphony and Mozart’s Requiem (the latter two led by Muti) and A Requiem in Our Time, a 20th-century work for brass band and percussion by Finnish composer Einojuhani Rautavaara.
 “Maestro Muti has programmed a series of powerful works from the symphonic repertoire with a meaningful thread of peace and reflection throughout the 2018-2019 season,” said CSOA President Jeff Alexander.
 “We are pleased to share these life-enriching performances with our audiences, along with our impactful education and community engagement programs in Chicago, and on tour in the U.S. and Asia.”